jhu-cs-uima-sp19/Awake/README.md

 6. Long tap alarm to delete alarm (confirmation dialog will pop up)
 7. When the alarm goes off, the user is directed to another screen and must complete the activity to turn off the alarm and return to the main activity.
+8. The current placeholder challenge is a tapping challenge; the user must tap a button 30 times to turn off alarm.

 Current problems:
 1. Alarm is currently not exact (the alarm will sound within ~one minute of set time)